|

 John Robert Nash, M/316133,

-also, was a Private in the Royal Army Service Corps,
+on 4 October 1918 he was killed in action as a Private in the Royal Army Service Corps,

 565th MT Company, attached to the VI Corps Heavy